The best Contact Center as a Service (CCaaS) offers organizations the ability to run a virtual call center using cloud software.

-These days, advances in internet technology mean that many services can be hosted or built natively in the cloud, allowing CCaaS providers to maintain and develop the software as a service.
+Many of the current wave of CCaaS providers offer hosted or native-built services in the cloud, allowing the providers to maintain and develop the software as a service.
 Not only does this mean lower overall costs, but also a lower bar for entry to the point where even the smallest business can now use a contact center to service their clients and customers.

 While there remain some big name brands in contact center services, we’re going to focus on featuring only those that specialize in providing CCaaS built natively in the cloud.
 This means the services have strong uptime records, quicker deployment cycles, and are easier to integrate with third-party software that hybrid legacy systems.